Malia Obama Expelled From Harvard For Smoking Marijuana? Only If You Believe Fake News [Debunked]

 Has Malia Obama been expelled from Harvard for smoking marijuana?
 That’s the shocking claim made by a purveyor of so-called “fake news,” but it’s not true.
-Malia has not been expelled from Harvard, for smoking pot or for any other reason.
+Malia has not been expelled from Harvard for smoking pot or for any other reason.

 Earlier this month, the website America’s Last Line of Defense posted the salacious headline, “BREAKING: Malia Obama Expelled From Harvard.”
-The article went on to explain that she was expelled for smoking marijuana as well as her fondness for partying.
+The article went on to explain that she was expelled for smoking marijuana, as well as her fondness for partying.

 “Malia Obama, who has decided that as an adult she wants to be a pot smoking, rap listening, twerking party girl, has been ousted from the student roster at Harvard University.
 The school’s chancellor, Malcolm Little, said that regardless of her status as a former first daughter, the rules are the rules and she won’t be welcome there this fall.”

 At first glance, the article does seem to be at least plausible.
 Malia is planning on attending Harvard beginning in the fall of 2017, following a “gap year” between high school and college to intern at the U.S. Embassy in Madrid, according to a May 2016 New York Times report.
-She’s also been rumored to have been involved in pot-related shenanigans before: according to a 2016 New York Post report, she was photographed at Chicago music festival Lollapalooza smoking what appears to be a marijuana cigarette.
+She’s also been rumored to have been involved in pot-related shenanigans before, and according to a 2016 New York Post report, she was photographed at Chicago’s Lollapalooza music festival smoking what appears to be a marijuana cigarette.

 Caught on Camera: Was Malia Obama Smoking Weed at Lollapalooza? https://t.co/k58kfkTlKq pic.twitter.com/k3u4cY3Ig9